 AMP maintains funds on deposit with the trustees ("trustee funds") under its various trust indentures securing bonds issued for its various projects.
 Investments of the trustee funds include money market funds and debt securities.
 The debt securities are classified as held-to-maturity in accordance with ASC 320 Investments - Debt and Equity Securities, and are recorded at amortized cost.
-The debt securities mature at various dates through January 2030.
+The debt securities mature at various dates through February 2050.
 The money market funds are valued at the net asset value of the underlying fund determined on the valuation date.

 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding gain (losses) as of March 31, 2019 and 2018 were \$2,481,408 and (\$847,480), respectively.
+Gross unrealized holding losses (gains) for the three months ended March 31, 2020 and 2019 were \$3,558,249 and (\$2,481,408), respectively.
 Gross unrealized holding gains and losses are included in interest and other income in the consolidated statements of revenues and expenses.